Table of Contents

 But despite the strong outlook for project management as a career, competition for the best PM jobs is fierce, with employers often sifting through dozens of applications to pick candidates to interview.
 So even if you’re perfect for the job, it’s easy for your CV to get lost on the recruiter’s desk.

-Follow these three tips to ensure your project manager CV the attention it deserves:
+Follow these three tips to write a CV that gets the attention it deserves:

 1. Know your niche